HuskyGameDev/2022f-team6/README.md

 # 2022f-team6
-Current repo for the Assets folder in our Unity project.
+Current repo for our game release